bulletmark/gnucash-asx-fetch/README.md

 module to update share prices but I have found it fragile over the short time I have been using GnuCash.
-E.g. At the time I created this utility, ASX price fetches via [Finance::Quote](https://github.com/finance-quote) have not been working at all for more than 3 months as per [this bug](https://github.com/finance-quote/finance-quote/issues/166).
+E.g. At the time I created this utility, ASX price fetches via [Finance::Quote](https://github.com/finance-quote) have not worked for more than 3 months as per [this bug](https://github.com/finance-quote/finance-quote/issues/166).

 Fetching prices from [ASX](https://asx.com.au) is actually quite easy and this utility uses a simple approach.
-By merely requiring the user to not have the file open at the time he updates the prices, it can avoid the awkward interface with [Finance::Quote](https://github.com/finance-quote) and GnuCash completely, and merely write directly to the XML file.
+By merely requiring the user to not have the file open at the time the prices are updated, it can avoid the awkward interface with [Finance::Quote](https://github.com/finance-quote) and GnuCash completely, and merely write directly to the XML file.